Learner-Raja/Devopscourse/README.md

-# web-deployment through Ansible
+# Automate Web Deployment - Ansible
-web-deployment through ansible playbook with jenkins pipeline
+Implemented apache website through Ansible yml file and automate using Jenkins declarative pipeline which clone the code from GitHub repo and run on EC2 Instances.